 Simmins has written for United Church Observer, Canadian Living, Magazines Canada, Halifax Magazine, Progress, Atlantic Business and Saltscapes, among others.
 She has also published in newspapers from coast to coast, and is a regular contributor to The Antigonish Review and Atlantic Books Today.
 In 2018, she wrote a series of features for community newspaper, The Reporter, in Port Hawksbury, Nova Scotia.

 Simmins’ most recent anthology contributions are to: Nova Scotia Love Stories, published by Pottersfield Press, 2016; Salt Lines, published by Backalong Books, 2012; and to the bestseller, Untying the Apron: Daughters Remember Mothers of the Fifties, published by Guernica Editions, 2013.

-Marjorie Simmins has a Bachelor of Arts in English Literature from the University of British Columbia.
-In 2008, she completed a Certificate Course in Adult Education from Dalhousie University.
-In 2011, she completed a Master of Arts, Research in memoir studies, at Mount Saint Vincent University.
-Based in Halifax since 2006, she continues to freelance write, primarily for magazines, and to teach memoir writing, at venues around NS.Publications
+Marjorie Simmins has a Bachelor of Arts in English Literature from the University of British Columbia and a Certificate in Adult Education from Dalhousie University.
+In 2011, she completed a Master of Arts, Research, focusing on memoir studies, at Mount Saint Vincent University.
+She teaches memoir writing on both coasts, most recently as a guest-alumna, at the UBC Alumni Centre, March 2017.Publications

 Atlantic Business; BC Woman; BC Extreme; BC Sport Fishing; Canadian Inflight; Canadian Living; East Coast Living; Halifax; Magazines Canada; Nova Scotia Open to the World; Pacific Fishing; Pacific Yachting; Progress; Saltscapes; Saturday Night; The Cape Bretoner; Westcoast Fisherman; Westcoast Logger; Westcoast Mariner